 If you’re interested in buying a new car and are looking for a loan to help finance it, chances are you’ve come across the terms secured and unsecured car loans.
-Understanding the difference between secured and unsecured loans can help you decide which one is right for you, and help you take the next step in financing a car.
+Understanding the difference between secured and unsecured loans can help you decide which one is right for you, and help you take the next step in financing your new car.

 A secured car loan requires you to use an asset (in this case, the car you are buying) as security for the loan.
 This is called collateral and acts as ‘security’ for the amount of money you are borrowing.
 If for some reason you are unable to meet your loan repayments, the lender is able to repossess the secured asset (the car) in order to recover its funds.
 If the sale of the car does not cover the amount that is owed, the borrower will owe the remaining balance to the lender.